What Are Postbacks?

 - Form submissions: Form submissions occur when a user submits a form.
 These submissions can be used to track how users are completing specific actions within your app, such as creating an account or making a purchase.

 Don’t underestimate the importance of tracking postbacks for advertisers and media sources.
-You’re essentially receiving a feedback loop in your app.
-This means you make data-driven and informed decisions when you optimize ad campaigns and conversion rates.
+With them, you can make data-driven and informed decisions when you optimize ad campaigns and conversion rates.

 We’ve broken down the two most important benefits of postbacks for you: